A.O. Kerkyra: Fans

 Their nickname is Vourligans, a portmanteau of Vourlismenos (crazy in corfiot dialect) and Hooligans.

-Club Rivalries
+Rivalries

 A.O.
 Kerkyra's longest rivalry is with local club Olympos Kerkiras, though due to A.O.
 Kerkyra's high division presence, the two teams don't play often against each other.

 Kerkyra also have long rivalries with nearby Epirus clubs as PAS Giannina, Anagennisi Artas, Panetolikos and Tilikratis of Lefkada.
 The reason for the rivalry is that historically these clubs competed against each other in order to advance to higher leagues.
 PAS Giannina and Anagennisi Artas, especially, are from nearby Epirus and there is a historical and cultural, (usually friendly), rivalry between the islanders and their mainland neighbours that also extends to their respective football clubs and fans.
 Panetolikos is another mainland team from nearby Aetolia-Acarnania and the same rivalry logic applies as with the Epirus teams.